rebryant/pgpbs-artifact/README.txt

   reproduce' and other operations that require the proof checker.

 test:
-  Run simple examples of the benchmarks.
+  Run simple examples of some benchmarks.
 A lot of stuff gets printed out, but you should see the statement `VERIFIED' for each benchmark.

 test-pgbdd: